liangjiubujiu/CTooth/README.md

 #### Top priorities 22-10

-[Update] A link to download the dataset has been sent to the applicants.
+[Update] As this dataset requires more annotation refinement, we will temporarily close the download link until we are ready to release it.
+I appreciate your patience while we prepare.
+You will be added to the waiting list once you send an email requesting data.

 [Update] More details can be found on [Kaggle](https://www.kaggle.com/datasets/weiweicui/ctooth-dataset).